Skip to main content

 Courrière Castle, locally known as Château de Courrière, lies in the village of the same name, in the province of Namur in the Wallonia region in Belgium.

-Courrière Castle is not a real castle but a fortified farm; a castle farm or 'château-ferme' as it is called in French.
+Courrière Castle is not an actual castle but a fortified farm, known as a 'castle farm' or 'château-ferme' in French.

-It was built around 1622 as a rectangular building with 2 inner courtyards.
-It was built out of sandstone and limestone, circled by a moat and entered over a drawbridge.
-It kept its agricultural function up until 1976.
-After that it slowly deteriorated.
+It was built around 1622 as a rectangular structure with 2 inner courtyards.
+Made from sandstone and limestone, it was surrounded by a moat and accessed via a drawbridge.

 Gallery